Last updated on .

 Bank

-Just south of Cyanide Springs is the town hall and Chloride Baptist Church.
-There were once six churches in town, but the Baptist church is the only one that remains.
-It was built as a Presbyterian church sometime after 1916 and has been a Baptist church since 1947.
+Just south of Cyanide Springs is the Chloride Baptist Church.
+There were once six churches in town, but this is the only one that remains.
+It was founded in 1891 as a Methodist Episcopal church and became a Presbyterian church in 1902.
+The current building was constructed under Pastor Franklin Day in 1916, and it has been a Baptist church since 1947.
+It’s the oldest continuously operating church in Arizona.

 Chloride Baptist Church in Chloride, Arizona